MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/role-based-access-control.md

 Azure Resource Manager (ARM) permissions, such as being a subscription owner or a cluster owner, grant access to resources in the control plane.
 However, to access data within a Kusto resource, you need the data plane permissions outlined in this document.
 Data plane permissions are separate from control plane permissions and specifically govern operations within Kusto resources.

 > [!NOTE]
-> ARM permissions are required actions in the control plane.
-For example, to delete a database, you must have at least **Contributor** permissions on the cluster.
+> To delete a database, you need at least **Contributor** Azure Resource Manager (ARM) permissions on the cluster.
 To assign ARM permissions, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

 ## Roles and permissions